Actindo-AG/Documentation/ActindoWorkFlow/Operation/09_TrackWorkflowProcess.md

    ![Process ID](../../Assets/Screenshots/ActindoWorkFlow/Processes/ManualActionProcessID.png "[Process ID]")

-3. Click the checkbox of the action in the *Actions* tab.
+3. Click the checkbox of the manual action in the *Actions* tab.
     The editing toolbar is displayed.

 4. Click the [TAKE DECISION] button.